Betta Fish Fin Rot: Symptoms, Causes & Treatments

 Both tail biting and fin rot look identical.
 However, they are truthfully quite different in terms of treatment and causes.
 Tail biting is a self-destructive behavior brought on by stress and boredom in bettas, but fin rot is controlled by pathogens that eat away at fins without the betta’s involvement.

 These two issues are equally serious, but treatment varies.
 For instance, stress that leads to tail biting should be addressed by finding the root of the issue, whether it is caused by a small tank or strong flowing filters.
-Many people will witness their betta biting their tail and see bite-sized marks towards the ends of the fins, which makes it easy to diagnose.
-Tail biting can make the fins more susceptible to bacteria and fungus that can cause a form of fin rot.
+Many people will witness their betta biting their tail and see bite-sized marks toward the ends of the fins, which makes it easy to diagnose.
+Tail biting can make the fins more susceptible to the bacteria and fungus that can cause a form of fin rot.

 - Ragged fins